Glenn-v-W/nlp-ue4/README.md

 We would like to enter the following sentence into our training set:

-    Open the green chest using the green key
+    Open the green chest using the green key!

 with the above structuring, that would become